Community Connection

 The Community Connection

-Family Care Teams: An inter-disciplinary cohort of early childhood and medical professionals will coordinate all services and ensure families are able to take advantage of the full continuum of care.
-Teams of pediatricians, therapists, health educators, Early Head Start personnel, UCLA residents, and others will meet monthly to assess and make recommendations for high-risk families in destabilizing situations.
+Family Care Teams: A multidisciplinary group of early childhood and medical experts coordinate all services to ensure families benefit from comprehensive care.
+Pediatricians, therapists, health educators, Early Head Start staff, case managers, UCLA residents, and others convene monthly to assess and offer recommendations for high-risk families facing destabilizing circumstances.

 A Physical and Virtual Presence